superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 ## What We Will Do

 Fly.io natively supports [WireGuard](https://www.wireguard.com/), Jason Donenfeld's amazing VPN protocol.
 If you’ve ever lost hours of your life trying to set up an IPSec VPN, you’ll be blown away by how easy WireGuard is.
 It’s so flexible and performant that Fly uses it as our network fabric.
 And it’s supported on [every major platform](https://www.wireguard.com/install/), including macOS, iOS, Windows, and Linux.
-What that means for you is that if your app runs on Fly, you can open a secure, private, direct connection from your dev machine to your production network, in less time than it took me to write this paragraph.
+This means that if your app runs on Fly, you can open a secure, private, direct connection from your dev machine to your production network, in less time than it took me to write this paragraph.
 Cool, right?

-This is what we're going to do.
+Here's what we're going to do.

 ![WireGuard observer connection](/docs/images/elixir-wireguard-observer-tunnel.webp?2/3&centered)